-An intermediate-level lecture and discussion course addressing the question of why humans behave as they do.
+A lecture-discussion course addressing the question of why humans behave as they do.
 Reviews biological, psychological, and sociological theories about the causes and effects of human behavior; presents an interdisciplinary picture of the genetically determined and socially acquired influences on personal behavior.
 The course addresses individual and group tendencies as they relate to a series of distinctive behaviors, such as aggression, altruism, attitudes, attraction, communication, conformity, group interaction, and prejudice.
-Prerequisite: PSY 200 General Psychology or SOC 100 Introduction to Sociology.
+Prerequisite: PSY 200 Psychology General or Introduction to Sociology.
 Offered fall and spring.